willpower232/TOTPBTF3/README.md

 - committing compiled assets as node is a continual disappointment in my life

+## Dependencies

+This has only been tested on PHP 7.1 so far and relies on your system having access to the `openssl_*` functions as well as the database server of your choice, thanks to Laravel.

+I've included [nunomaduro/larastan](https://github.com/nunomaduro/larastan) for some code analysis.
+Unit tests coming one day soon.

+The views are written in Twig using [rcrowe/twigbridge](https://github.com/rcrowe/twigbridge) and all the two factor auth generation is handled by [robthree/twofactorauth](https://github.com/robthree/twofactorauth).

+Exporting the secrets via QR code uses [bacon/baconqrcode](https://github.com/bacon/baconqrcode) but obviously this is optional and shouldn't be difficult to remove.

 ## How to use

 After cloning and migrating, run this command to create your user.